Optional Tutor Support

 Phonics and repetition

-In the second module, words are introduced through onset and rime.
+In the second level, the student is introduced to words grouped by onset, vowel-blend and final consonant.
 For example – fed, wed, led.
 This teaches phonics in context and at the same time the student learns the position of the keys using the on-screen hand guides.

 With repetition, words move from short-term to long-term memory and the skill of typing begins to feel more comfortable.
 Repetition is also a way of over-learning that can help users with dyslexia overcome working memory and processing difficulties.